foeb/robo-painter/README.md

-This is a project I started working on a few days ago and haven't had an opportunity to work on since.
-It is an (incomplete) system for generating terrain heightmaps using techniques from genetic programming.
-That is, using fitness functions as a guide to select abstract syntax trees of mathematical expressions to combine into new, hopefully better, expressions until time runs out or we find something acceptable.
+This is an (incomplete) system for generating terrain heightmaps using techniques from genetic programming.
+That is, it uses fitness functions as a guide to select abstract syntax trees of mathematical expressions to combine into new, hopefully better, expressions until time runs out or we find something acceptable.